itcon-pty-au/typingmind-cloud-backup-beta/README.md

-#### WARNING - THIS IS THE BETA VERSION OF THE EXTENSION AND MAY HAVE OPEN ISSUES
+#### WARNING - THIS IS THE BETA VERSION OF THE EXTENSION AND MAY NOT BE STABLE

 # TypingMind S3 Backup Extension [BETA]

 [If you found this useful, please consider buying me a coffee](https://buymeacoffee.com/itcon):heart:!

 ## Features
 - Extension to enable automatic backup & restore of app data to S3.
+(Full backup, not incremental)
 - Automatically restores the latest backup version from S3 to your TypingMind instance when you first open the app (provided a backup exists).
 - Enables automatic backing up of your TypingMind data to S3 throughout the session.

+## New in Beta
+- Last 30 days 'backup of backup' for a stress free experience.
+- Ability to specify backup interval

 ## Using this extension
 WARNING: Ensure you take a local backup from "SETTINGS > APPDATA & STORAGE > EXPORT" before setting up the extension.